-Cherry Bekaert LLP 200 South 10th Street Richmond, Virginia 23219 The Series 2024C Bonds are exempt from registration under the Securities Act of 1933, as amended.
-The Series 2024C Bonds are also exempt from registration under the securities laws of the Commonwealth of Virginia.
+Cherry Bekaert LLP 200 South 10th Street Richmond, Virginia 23219 The Bonds will be exempt from registration under the Securities Act of 1933.
+As obligations of a political subdivision of the Commonwealth of Virginia, the Bonds will also be exempt from registration under the securities laws of Virginia.

-No dealer, broker, salesman or other person has been authorized to give any information or to make any representations other than as contained in this Official Statement, and if given or made, such other information or representations should not be relied upon as having been authorized by the Authority, the County.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Series 2024C Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized to give any information or to make any representations other than as contained in this Official Statement in connection with the offering of the Bonds and, if given or made, such other information or representations must not be relied upon.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be a sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.

-This Official Statement is not to be construed as a contract or agreement between the County, the Authority or the purchasers or owners of any of the Series 2024C Bonds.
-The information set forth herein has been obtained by the Authority, the County and other sources that are deemed to be reliable but it is not guaranteed as to accuracy or completeness.
+This Official Statement is not to be construed as a contract or agreement between the County and the purchasers or owners of any of the Bonds.
+The information set forth herein has been obtained by the County from sources which are believed to be reliable but it is not guaranteed as to accuracy or completeness.
 The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the County since the date hereof.

+Forward looking statements.
 Certain statements contained in this Official Statement that are not historical facts are forward looking statements, which are based on the County's beliefs, as well as assumptions made by, and information currently available to, the County.
 Because the statements are based on expectations about future events and economic performance and are not statements of fact, actual results may differ materially from those projected.
 The words "anticipate", "assume", "estimate", "expect", "objective", "projection", "forecast", "goal", "budget" or similar words are intended to identify forward looking statements.
 The words "now", "to date", "currently" and the like are intended to mean as of the date of this Official Statement.